joelcnz/RockDash/README.md

 Rock Dash

 Bugs:
+1. Reloading the level can miss a rock popping up

+Fixed bugs (hopefully):
 1. Can wipe out a rock on the bottom (maybe to do with diamond maker under there)
-2. Reloading the level can miss a rock popping up

 Remake of Rock Dash 5 (from Amstrad days)